hikkoiri/conjur/design/proposals/encoded_token_response.md

 To conclude, we can choose the response's `Content-Type` by the request's `Accept` header.

-We can add the usage of `Accept-Encoding` HTTP header, which advertises which content type encoding the client is able to undetstand.
+We can add the usage of `Accept-Encoding` HTTP header, which advertises which content type encoding the client is able to understand.
+The server will return the encoded response with the header `Content-Encoding: base64` to make it clear that the chosen encoding method is base64.

 #### Design
 When `../authenticate` request the response will be encoded **only** if the `-H Accept: text/plain` and `"Accept-Encoding: base64"`.